jakekohlhepp/academic-kickstart/content/publication/ratings/index.md

 +++

 Pricing decisions are crucial for managing a firm's reputation and maximizing profits.
-Consumer reviews reflect not only product quality but also a product’s price, with more favorable reviews for low-priced products.
-We study whether such review behavior can induce firms to manipulate the review process by underpricing their product (below current consumers' willingness to pay).
-We introduce an equilibrium model with a privately informed firm repeatedly selling its product to uninformed but rational consumers who learn about product quality from past reviews and current prices.
-We show that underpricing can arise only at low levels of reputation, and then only under a specific condition on consumers' utility shocks distribution, which we fully characterize.
-Surprisingly, rating manipulation unambiguously benefits consumers, since it operates via underpricing.
+Consumer reviews reflect both the product quality and its price, with more favorable reviews being left when a product is priced lower.
+We study whether such review behavior can induce a firm to manipulate the review process by underpricing its product, or pricing it below current consumers' willingness to pay.
+We introduce an equilibrium model with a privately informed firm repeatedly selling its product to uninformed but rational consumers who learn about the quality of the product from past reviews and current prices.
+We show that underpricing can arise only when the firm reputation is low and then only under a specific condition on consumers' taste shock distribution, which we fully characterize.
+Rating manipulation unambiguously benefits consumers, because it operates via underpricing.